mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 The overview dashboard provides a short manual for newcomers and the total costs of all projects.
 It also gives full transparency, you can easily compare the costs of every project in the company.
-I've found that it is also a quite effective method to motivate the teams for doing the optimizations.
+I've found that it's also a quite effective method to motivate the teams for doing the optimizations.
 Nobody wants to be at the top.

 The overview page is the landing page, at the very beginning data engineer should select the project he/she is interested in.